Coronavirus FAQs: What's Up With Bubble Dining? Should You Hand Out Halloween Candy?

 His view: "There's no good way to do it."

-That said, there are some lower-risk ideas that people can consider if they're feeling comfortable, say Clements as well as Tiffany Harris, associate professor of epidemiology at the Columbia University Medical Center.
+That said, there are some lower-risk ideas that people can consider if they're feeling comfortable, say Clements as well as Harris.

-One risk-reduction strategy — suggested by the Centers for Disease Control and Prevention as part of their Halloween guidance and also by Clements and Harris — is pre-loading ziplock bags with candy and leaving them outside for trick-or-treaters to pick up.
+One risk-reduction strategy — suggested by the Centers for Disease Control and Prevention as part of its Halloween guidance and also by Clements and Harris — is pre-loading zip-lock baggies with candy and leaving them outside for trick-or-treaters to pick up.
 That procedure would significantly reduce the amount of contamination that might occur if a parade of kids scoops their bare hands into a huge bowl or jar of candy.

-But even the ziplock idea has weaknesses.
+But even the Ziploc idea has weaknesses.
 What if you are asymptomatic or presymptomatic while preparing the bags?

 It's also critical for parents and trick-or-treaters to be conscious of the groups they are traveling in (the gold standard is small groups from one family spread far apart from one another).
 Health experts also advise that children wear a COVID-19 mask: A regular Halloween mask does not offer as much protection as a COVID mask.